Here are the 6 Types of Copy Editing

-Though the term "copy editing" is often used broadly to refer to reviewing written content, there are many types of editing.
-Each has its own place in the content development process.
-Familiarize yourself with each form to best understand what you can handle yourself and when you might benefit from partnering with a professional editing service.
+Though the term 'copyediting' is used to refer to manually reviewing a finished piece of content, there’s so much more to it than that.
+Different types of editing serve a unique purpose in the content development process, with each one benefiting your organization.
+Familiarize yourself with each form to understand what you can handle and when you might benefit from partnering with a professional and reliable editing service like Scripted.

 Proofreading, sometimes called mechanical editing, is the process of checking the grammatical accuracy of written content.
-It involves ensuring all spelling, capitalization, punctuation, formatting, noun-pronoun agreement, verb usage and sentence structure is correct.
+It involves ensuring all spelling, capitalization, syntax, punctuation, formatting, noun-pronoun agreement, verb usage, word usage, and sentence structure is correct.
+That can improve the credibility and authority of your content, encouraging readers to come back for more!

 2. Line Editing

 When line editing, you can take two approaches.
-If you decide to line edit your own work, it's best to step away for a couple of days and come back to it with a clear mind.
-Alternately, you can utilize a copy editing service to provide an unbiased critique from a third party -- and ultimately make your piece stronger.
+If you decide to line-edit your work, it's best to step away from it for a few days and then read through it again with a clear mind.
+Alternatively, you can utilize a copyediting service like Scripted to provide an unbiased critique from a third party and ultimately make your piece stronger.

-Fact-checking is a more straightforward type of copy editing.
-It involves ensuring all facts are accurately represented and appropriately attributed according to the publisher's style requirements.
-While fact-checking services exist, writers can often fact-check their own work by revisiting referenced works to double-check accuracy before publishing.
+Fact-checking is a more straightforward type of copyediting.
+It ensures all facts are accurately represented and appropriately attributed according to the publisher's style requirements.
+While fact-checking services exist, you can fact-check your content by revisiting referenced works to double-check accuracy and add citations before publishing.
+However, this process can be labor intensive and prevent you from completing other business tasks.

-While they don't necessarily provide a direct copy edit, SEO copy editors can help with other SEO measures, such as ensuring your site links are up to date, your content is tagged appropriately, and your site architecture allows for search engine crawling.
+While they don't necessarily provide a direct copyedit, SEO copyeditors like Scripted’s freelancers can help with other SEO measures, such as ensuring your site links are up to date, your content is tagged appropriately, and you use the right heading types for search engine crawling (H1s, H2s, H3s, etc.).
+These professionals can also create meta descriptions, SEO titles, page titles, link slugs, alternative image text, social media posts, and other elements that can improve your search rankings.

 6. Content Refreshing

-As a general rule, it's a good idea to refresh content on a quarterly basis.
+As a general rule, it's a good idea to refresh your content regularly.
 This can involve a simple content review to check for a stale or outdated tone of voice, inaccurate or changed information, and other out-of-date copy.
 Refreshing digital content can also help improve SEO results.

-While you can likely refresh your own copy, it can be very affordable to leverage a copy editing service for this work.
-The copy editors can provide a fresh perspective on your messaging and quickly adapt your copy to a new tone of voice.
+While you can likely refresh your own copy, it can be very affordable to leverage a copyediting service for this work.
+The copyeditors can provide a fresh perspective on your messaging and quickly adapt your copy to a new tone of voice.
+You can also save time refreshing your content and focus your efforts on other areas of your content strategy.